HewlettPackard/OpenShift-on-SimpliVity/README.md

 ```

-**note**: The names of the interface are OS dependent and depend on how the VMs are built.
+**note**: The names of the interfaces are OS dependent and depend on how the VMs are built.
+If you are using the playbooks of this repository and deploy Red Hat Enterprise 7.6 you should not have to change these names.

 ### Managed Load Balancers, no HA

-If you don't want HA (for demo purposes for example), you can configure a single VM in the [loadbalancer] group and you can delete (or rename, rename is easier) the `loadbalancers` datastructure.
+If you don't want HA (for demo purposes for example), you can configure a single VM in the `[loadbalancer]` group and you can delete (or rename, rename is easier) the `loadbalancers` datastructure.

+Here is a snippet of an Ansible inventory which specifies a unique VM in the `[loadbalancer]` group.

 ```
 [loadbalancer]
 hpe-lb1 ansible_host=10.15.152.7 frontend_ipaddr=10.15.156.7/24  ...
 ```

-The `loadbalancers` datastructure was renamed (and hence is ignored by the playbooks)
+The `loadbalancers` datastructure was renamed and hence is ignored by the playbooks.
+NO FIP will be created and the IP addresses of this VM will be use for the OCP API (in this example, the external endpoint for the OCP api will point to 10.15.156.7 and the internal endpoint will point to 10.15.152.7)

 ```
-frontend_vm_portgroup: 'extVLAN2968'                             # Name of the portgroup connected to the access/public network
+frontend_vm_portgroup: 'extVLAN2968'  # Name of the portgroup / external network
-frontend_gateway: '10.15.156.1'                                 # Access network gateway
+frontend_gateway: '10.15.156.1'       # gateway for the external network
 Renamedloadbalancers:
   apps:
     vip: 10.15.156.9